-The berries are amongst the largest of any of the pink-berry rowans, and change colour through the autumn from pale to deeper pink.
+As the name suggests Sorbus rosea 'Rosiness' features candyfloss pink berries.
+The berries are quite large, and change colour through the autumn from pale to deeper pink.
 (This differs from some other white or pink-fruiting species, which tend to become whiter as autumn progresses).

 'Rosiness' has a more spreading habit than most rowans, which tend to be quite upright.